docknetwork/api-docs/source/index.html.md

 }
 ```
 ### schema_create
 This event indicates a schema has been created.
-It will send a POST message to webhook whenever a schema has been created.
+It will fire when a schema has been created.

 > SAMPLE JSON PAYLOAD